Seriously, friends, this low carb ice cream is EVERYTHING.

 - Bring 1 3/4 cups of heavy cream to a simmer in a heavy-bottom saucepan.
 Continue to cook at a simmer for 30 minutes, and watch carefully to maintain a simmer, not a boil -- you'll know you've reached the right temp when small bubbles continue to form around the edges.
 Whisk occasionally to fully incorporate bubbles with the cream.

-- Remove cream from heat, and whisk in the erythritol, butter, vanilla extract, and lastly the xanthan gum.
+- Remove cream from heat, and whisk in 1 1/4 cup erythritol, 2 tablespoons unsalted butter, 1 teaspoon vanilla extract, and lastly 1/2 teaspoon xanthan gum.
 You want to sprinkle the xanthan gum over the top a little at a time so it dissolves without clumping.

 - Transfer the cream to a large bowl and allow it to come to room temp by placing it in the fridge for an hour.